15

 Peer institutions matched by type, size, and selectivity.

-Scorecard peers include Calvary University, Mitchell College, and Southwestern Christian University -- all small faith-affiliated institutions with limited Scorecard data.
+Scorecard peers include Calvary University, Mitchell College, and Southwestern Christian University - all small faith-affiliated institutions with limited Scorecard data.
 Mission University's ROI of 15 places it near the bottom of the full dataset.
-Among faith-based institutions in this batch, Mission (15) is the weakest, below Corban University (35) and Moody Bible Institute (36).
+Among faith-based institutions in our dataset, Mission (15) is the weakest, below Corban University (35) and Moody Bible Institute (36).
 The combination of 44.4% completion, $23,900 median earnings, and a 1.095 debt-to-earnings ratio is rare even among low-ranking institutions.
 The absence of program-level data means Scorecard cannot identify any specific track with better outcomes.

 SchoolROINet Price10yr Earnings